 Prof Rassie Malherbe is a retired professor of constitutional law from the University of Johannesburg, where he still offers a popular extra-curricular program in the drafting of legislation, co-presented with Adv Anton Meyer.
 He offers a similar legislative drafting program in Kenya.
 During his academic career Prof Malherbe focused his research on constitutional law, education law, and specific human rights such as academic freedom, freedom of religion and education rights.
 He co-authored several textbooks and published more than 100 articles on these topics.
 He was closely involved in the constitution-making process of the nineties, and still advises government institutions on legislative and other issues.
 Recently, he has been involved in the drafting of institutional statutes for two universities.

 Adv Anton Meyer SC had a long career in legislative drafting spanning over 40 years.
 He was a state law adviser in the Department of Justice for many years, and was the deputy chief state law adviser until he became the chief law adviser to parliament when the interim constitution came into effect in 1994.
 He served in this position until his retirement in 2002.
 He has been the co-presenter of the extra-curricular program in legislative drafting at the University of Johannesburg since its inception in 2002.

 A certificate of participation from UCT will be issued to those who attend the full six sessions of the course.

 How to sign up

-One or two days before the course, we will send you the link to the Zoom webinar.
-You will need to register and use a password to enter the course.
+One or two days before the course, we will send you the Zoom link.

 Registrations close three days before the course starts.